Removing perennial weeds

 With its tall, bamboo-like stems and deep underground root system, Japanese knotweed can be a serious problem and is a very difficult plant to eradicate.
 Professional help may be necessary.

 Lesser celandine, oxalis, ransomes and Spanish bluebells are propagated by small bulbils and spread quickly.
 Regularly hoe off the leaves before the plants flower, or cover soil from March to June with black polythene to suppress growth.

 Plants with creeping roots include chickweed, clover, couch grass, creeping buttercup and speedwell, and are common in lawns.
 Rake the lawn to lift creeping stems, then mow it twice, in opposite directions.
 Raise mower blades so longer grass shades out weeds.

-The roots of bindweed, ground elder, creeping thistle and willowherb break easily, producing shoots from the smallest pieces.
+The roots of bindweed, ground elder, creeping thistle, herb Robert and willowherb break easily, producing shoots from the smallest pieces.
 Dig up plants and sieve soil to remove roots.
 Keep removing foliage to weaken roots, or spot-treat new shoots with weedkiller.